About the Kaleidoscope Mentoring Program

 - networking at events.

-The Mentoring Program flyer and infographic provides an overview of the process.
-(Download Kaleidoscope Mentoring flyer)
+Our Mentoring Program flyer and Infographic provides an overview of the process.

 Become a KMP Mentor

-Apply now as a mentor to help a newcomer reconnect with their career!
-We are continuously recruiting mentors whom we will match with mentors in our upcoming mentee intake.
+We are continuously recruiting mentors whom we will match with mentees in our upcoming mentee intake.

-- You can review the questions asked in the Mentor application here before applying.
+- You can review the questions from the Mentor Application here before applying.

 Become a KMP Mentee

-You will need to meet the eligibility criteria for the program and to submit your application online.
+You will need to submit your application online and meet the eligibility criteria for the program to join as a mentee.

 - You can review the questions asked in the Mentee application Part-1 & Part-2 before applying.